-- The employment terms and conditions of service for most of the Council's employees below Director/Chief Officer level are those of the National Joint Council (NJC) for Local Government Services as amended and/or supplemented by any local agreements with the Council.
-Any annual pay award is agreed by this NJC and is usually effective on 1st April each year. - The exception is craft employees, whose pay and conditions of service is determined by the Joint Negotiating Committee (JNC) for Local Authority Craft & Associated Employees.
-Pay for this group is set nationally according to trade type, i.e. it is a fixed point salary with no incremental points.
-Pay awards are also negotiated nationally by this JNC and are normally effective from 1st April each year. - As a result of two recent TUPE transfers of staff, one in February 2017 and one in April 2018, the Council also have a small number of employees on terms and conditions of employment that are outside of national conditions of service but that are protected under the terms of the TUPE regulations and existing employment law.
+- 5.5 The employment terms and conditions of service for most of the Council's employees below Director/Chief Officer level are those of the National Joint Council (NJC) for Local Government Services as amended and/or supplemented by any local agreements with the Council.
+Any annual pay award is agreed by this NJC and is usually effective on 1st April each year. - 5.6 The exception is craft employees, whose pay and conditions of service is determined by the Joint Negotiating Committee (JNC) for Local Authority Craft & Associated Employees.
+Pay for this group is set nationally according to trade type, i.e. it is a fixed - point salary with no incremental points.
+Pay awards are also negotiated nationally by this JNC and are normally effective from 1st April each year. - 5.7 As a result of a TUPE transfers of staff, in April 2018, the Council also has a small number of employees on terms and conditions of employment that are outside of national conditions of service but that are protected under the terms of the TUPE regulations and existing employment law.